The Apology (Seinfeld): Plot

 After Jerry informs Kramer that his hour-long showers are not normal, Kramer attempts to reduce his time showering.
 He cuts it down to a half-hour, but only by not rinsing off the lather or drying off.
 Jerry gives him some pointers on more efficient showering, but refuses his request for a personal demonstration, and when Kramer tries observing in a public shower he is mistaken for a voyeur, given a black eye, and ejected.
 Frustrated at these failures, he decides that since he enjoys showers so much, he should go the other direction and spend all his time showering.
 He buys a waterproof phone, and installs a garbage disposal in his bathtub drain so that he can prepare meals in the shower.

 Elaine notices her co-worker Peggy puts sanitary paper on a toilet only used by the two of them, yet she is clearly not a germophobe because she finishes off another co-worker's half-drunk water bottle.
 When Elaine confronts her about this, she says Elaine disgusts her because she is sexually promiscuous.
-Insulted, Elaine rubs Peggy's keyboard on her butt and her stapler under her armpit, and coughs on her doorknob.
+Insulted, Elaine rubs Peggy's keyboard on her buttocks and her stapler under her armpit, and coughs on her doorknob.
 Peggy calls in sick the next day, but Elaine insists her illness must be psychosomatic.
 David Puddy agrees, and accompanies Elaine to Peggy's to convince her to come back to work.
 He reveals to Peggy that he is a recovering germophobe and persuades her that she is one too.